osg-htc/docs/docs/release/updating-to-osg-36.md

 [OSG 3.6](release_series.md#series-overviews) (the *new series*) is a major overhaul of the OSG software stack compared to OSG 3.5 (the *old series*) with changes to core protocols used for authentication and data transfer.
-Depending on the VO(s) that you support, updating to the new series could result in issues with your site receiving pilot jobs and/or issues with data transfer.
+Depending on the collaboration(s) that you support, updating to the new series could result in issues with your site receiving pilot jobs and/or issues with data transfer.

-If you have verified that your VO(s) support token-based pilot submission and HTTP-based data transfers, use this document to update your OSG software to OSG 3.6.
+If you have verified that your collaboration(s) support token-based pilot submission and HTTP-based data transfers, use this document to update your OSG software to OSG 3.6.

 Many software packages, such as HTCondor and HTCondor-CE, use Python 3 scripts.
 If you are using Enterprise Linux 7,